juanbecerra0/Hoowan/README.md

 The biggest part of this update is the introduction of batch rendering.
 The 2D rendering API now allows users to specify a pre-allocated number of quads to batch together.
 This allows the engine to render several hundred (or even thousands) of quads in a single draw call, which significantly improves performance.

 We’re getting closer to actually being able to make a game!
-In the next update, I’ll be focusing on sprite sheets and a basic entity-component system.
-At that point, I’ll put Hoowan to the test and attempt to make a basic 2D game!
+In the next update, I’ll be focusing on sprite sheets and an editor/viewport interface.

 ### 07/03/2020 - Camera, Context, and 2D Rendering Abstractions
 ![3](RMImages/3.PNG)